eitsupi/neo-r-polars/README.md

 version](https://img.shields.io/badge/docs-dev-blue.svg)](https://pola-rs.github.io/r-polars)
 <!-- badges: end -->

-Polars is a blazingly fast DataFrame library for manipulating structured data.
-The core is written in Rust.
+Polars is a blazingly fast DataFrame library, written in Rust.

-The goal of Polars is to provide a lightning fast DataFrame library
+The goal of Polars is to deliver fast, efficient data processing that:
-that:

 - Utilizes all available cores on your machine.
 - Optimizes queries to reduce unneeded work/memory allocations.
 - Handles datasets much larger than your available RAM.
-- A consistent and predictable API.
+- Follows a consistent and predictable API.
 - Adheres to a strict schema (data-types should be known before running the query).

 This `polars` R package provides the R bindings for Polars.
-It can be used to convert R DataFrames to Polars DataFrames and vice versa, as well as to integrate with other common R packages.
+It can be used to process Polars DataFrames and LazyFrames, convert objects between Polars and R, and can be integrated with other common R packages.

 To learn more, read the [online documentation](https://pola-rs.github.io/r-polars/) for this R package,